 In Puerto Rico, public transportation is poor.
 While it might work to move around San Juan, buses run mostly in the metropolitan area.

 Fortunately, driving around Puerto Rico is easy and straightforward.
+Taking a road trip in Puerto Rico is easy.
 Visitors should rent a car to maximize their time and to move around freely.
 If you don’t know where to look, use Discover Cars Puerto Rico to compare prices and find the best deal for your rental car.

 If you’re planning to visit Vieques and Culebra, you’ll need to take a ferry and rent a different car on each island, as ferries are transporting only cars from residents.
 Visitors staying in Old San Juan can walk around or rent scooters.